 As an Amazon Prime Video user, you may have come across or received a risk warning email regarding alleged violations of Prime Video’s Terms of Use.

-Below you’ll find the event background, core technical details, important user behavior notes, and StreamFab’s official response.
+Below you’ll find the background, key user notes, and StreamFab’s response in plain language.

 Note: Here’s a short video that will walk you through the key points: Amazon Warnings?
 The Official Fix from StreamFab is Here